Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 The picture changes materially.
 Lender policies on non-resident or partially-resident applicants vary considerably:

 • Maximum LVRs typically drop to 70–80% for borrowers based offshore, even SCV-eligible ones, until they have an Australian residency footprint.
-Some specialist non-bank lenders will go higher with the rightstructure; some mainstream lenders won’t take non-resident income at all.
+Some specialist non-bank lenders will go higher with the right structure; some mainstream lenders won’t take non-resident income at all.

 • Income from a New Zealand employer is accepted by some Australian lenders but not all.
 Where it is accepted, conservative currency conversion rates are usually applied, and additional income shading often follows on top.